How do I account for nutritional changes (oil absorption) and capture which allergens may be present in deep-fried items?

 Although lab chemical analysis is the most accurate method for determining fat absorption during deep frying, a simple calculation can estimate the amount of oil absorbed during the deep frying process.

-In order to account for the oil absorbed during the deep frying process, ensure your fryer oil is added to your Ingredient catalog in Galley.
-Navigate to the recipe that is deep fried.
+2. Navigate to a Recipe that is deep fried.
 Then add the amount of oil that is absorbed into the recipe.
 Use the following equation to estimate how much oil to add as an Ingredient to your Recipe:

 Deep Frying Oil Absorption Calculation (Estimated): Multiply the item's weight before it is fried by 10%.
 For example, say the item weighs 100 grams.
 Then multiply the weight by 10% (0.10).